nextinterfaces/roussev.com/docs/DEPLOY_services.md

-# Deploy k8s services
+# Deploy Kubernetes Services

-This guide explains how to deploy
+This guide explains how to deploy services to K3s cluster.

 ## Deploy Sample Application